tylermorrisford/shopping/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To Install

+Clone this repo, then `cd` into that directory.
+Then you'll need to install the app's dependencies, by running:

+### `npm install`

-In the project directory, you can run:
+To start the app, you can run:

 ### `npm start`